syncloud/snapd/cmd/snap-discard-ns/snap-discard-ns.rst

 `snap-discard-ns` uses the following files:

-`/run/snapd/ns/$SNAP_INSTNACE_NAME.mnt`:
-`/run/snapd/ns/$SNAP_INSTNACE_NAME.*.mnt`:
+`/run/snapd/ns/$SNAP_NAME.mnt`:

-    The preserved mount namespace that is unmounted and removed by `snap-discard-ns`.
-The second form is for the per-user mount namespace.
+    The preserved mount namespace that is unmounted by `snap-discard-ns`.

-`/run/snapd/ns/snap.$SNAP_INSTNACE_NAME.fstab`:
-`/run/snapd/ns/snap.$SNAP_INSTNACE_NAME.*.user-fstab`:

-    The current mount profile of a preserved mount namespace that is removed by `snap-discard-ns`.

 BUGS
 ====

-Please report all bugs with https://bugs.launchpad.net/snapd/+filebug
+Please report all bugs with https://bugs.launchpad.net/snap-confine/+filebug